meltano/meltano/docs/src/_guide/installation-guide.md

 # Local Installation

-In the section below, we will install Meltano locally on your system, so that you can use it [on the command line](/reference/command-line-interface) and [from your browser](/reference/ui).
+In the section below, we will install Meltano locally on your system, so that you can use it [on the command line](/reference/command-line-interface).

 ## Unix-like